AtomicBillyGruff/Automating-Deployment-of-ELK-stack-within-Microsoft-Azure/README.md

-# elasticsearch, logstash, and kibana. == ELK
+# elasticsearch, logstash, and kibana

- Elasticsearch, logastahs, and kibanda. == elk elasticsearch and logstash are setup in the confifuration files in both metricbeat and filebaeat, where output.elasticsearch is pecifies and going form the beats to Kbiana.
+elk elasticsearch and logstash are setup in the confifuration files in both metricbeat and filebaeat, where output.elasticsearch is sending beat data to Kbiana.

 ## Automating Deployment of ELK stack within Microsoft Azure

 The  files in this repository were used to configure the network depicted below

 ![Network Diagram Image](images/diagram-network.png)